subhayu99/BetterPassphrase/README.md

 # BetterPassphrase

-**BetterPassphrase** is a Python library and CLI tool for generating secure, meaningful passphrases.
+**BetterPassphrase** is a Python library and CLI tool for generating _somewhat_ secure, meaningful passphrases.
 It uses various parts of speech to construct grammatically correct and easy-to-remember phrases.

 ---